More often than not, using a matte

 Katie Jane Hughes

-is a self-proclaimed "glowy-skin connoisseur," so it may come as a surprise that this Estée Lauder matte foundation is one of her favorite bases.
-Instead of going in straight with a heavy dose of foundation, Hughes like to layer it over rich moisturizers, applying the formula in layers with a duo-fiber brush.
+is a self-proclaimed "glowy-skin connoisseur," so it may come as a surprise that this is one of her favorite bases.
+Instead of going in straight with a heavy dose of foundation, Hughes likes to layer it over rich moisturizers, building up the coverage with a duo-fiber brush.
 "If you do this, it won't dry down as matte and will slightly sheer out the formula," she says.

 These mattifying drops can be worn solo or mixed with your favorite foundation or moisturizer for an extra boost of coverage.

 Drugstore foundation doesn't have the best reputation when it comes to expansive, inclusive shade ranges; in fact, a lot are pretty limited.
 This line, however, is different — it comes in 25 shades — and makeup artist

 says it's great for anyone who needs coverage but doesn't want to feel like they're wearing a makeup mask.

 This one is a bit of a splurge, we admit, but Stern loves it for her clients with oil-prone complexions.
 The gel formula ensures breathable coverage

 and a smooth texture.
 "Chantecaille has been my first choice in foundation for almost 15 years," she says.